Home » Technology » Home Theatre Power Manager

 You can plug multiple devices into a power conditioner and switch them on or off.
 For instance, you can connect your home theatre speakers, subwoofer, and TV to the same power conditioner.

-The power conditioner also has built-in surge protection, which, combined with electricity filters, is an easy way to keep electronics safe from electrical surges.
+The power conditioner includes surge protection and electricity filters to safeguard electronics from electrical surges.

 What Does a Power Manager Do?